 8.1 Services and Provider Materials.
 All right, title and interest in and to the Services and Provider Materials, including all Intellectual Property Rights therein, are and will remain with Provider and the respective rights holders in the Third-Party Materials.
-Customer has no right, license or authorization with respect to any of the Services or Provider Materials (including Third-Party Materials) except as expressly set forth in Section 3.1 or the applicable third-party license, in each case subject to Section 3.3 and Section 8.3.
+Customer nor any Authorized User has any right, license or authorization with respect to any of the Services or Provider Materials (including Third-Party Materials) except as expressly set forth in Section 3.1 or the applicable third-party license, in each case subject to Section 3.3 and Section 8.3.
 All other rights in and to the Services and Provider Materials (including Third-Party Materials) are expressly reserved by Provider and the respective third-party licensors.

 8.2 Customer Data.
 As between Customer and Provider, Customer is and will remain the sole and exclusive owner of all right, title and interest in and to all Customer Data, including all Intellectual Property Rights relating thereto, subject to the rights and permissions granted in Section 8.4.

 8.3 Output.
-Output is defined as resultant output that is derived from the Processing of Customer Data by or through the Services.
+Output is defined as resultant output that is derived from the Processing of Customer Data by or through the Services (the “Output”).
 Output may contain or be presented with Provider Materials.
 Upon full and final payment of all fees, Customer will own any Output; provided that to the extent that any Output contains Provider Materials, Provider retains all ownership interests in such Provider Materials and hereby grants Customer and each Authorized User a perpetual, non-exclusive, non-assignable, non-transferrable license to use the Provider Materials incorporated into the Output solely to the extent needed to use the Output for such Customer’s or Authorized User’s internal, non-commercial use.

 8.4 Consent to Use Customer Data and Output.
-Customer hereby irrevocably grants all such rights and permissions in or relating to Customer Data and Output: (a) to Provider, its Subcontractors and the Provider personnel as are necessary or useful in connection with the Services; and (b) to Provider as are necessary or useful to enforce this Agreement and exercise its rights and perform its obligations hereunder.
+Customer hereby irrevocably grants all such rights and permissions in or relating to Customer Data and Output: (a) to Provider, its Subcontractors (as defined below) and the Provider personnel as are necessary or useful in connection with the Services; and (b) to Provider as are necessary or useful to enforce this Agreement and exercise its rights and perform its obligations hereunder.

 Provider warrants that the Service will perform in all material respects to the functionality as described on the Provider’s web site.